11 tastiest types of South American street food to get your tastebuds in a tango

 Something we’re certainly going to miss when we eventually (though who knows when?!) leave LatAm is the food.
 Hands down, it’s the best.
 South American street food is full to the brim with crazy-tasty recipes, with some foods we’d never have imagined together turning out to be b-e-a-utiful.
-This is a list of our top South American typical foods to try if you ever find yourself in this region.
+This is a list of our top typical types of South American street food to try if you ever find yourself in this region.

 Papas rellenas in Colombia

 Minced beef rolled up inside a ball of potato and then deep-fried, think of this as a hot, potatoey Scotch egg.
 It looks an awful lot like a Brazilian coxinha, in fact.
-You typically only get these from street stalls and small convenience store hot counters in Colombia, so the good news is they’re cheap as chips (cheaper, actually).
+You typically only get proper papas rellenas from street stalls and small convenience store hot counters in Colombia, so the good news is they’re cheap as chips (cheaper, actually).
 In the below unattractive photo, the papa rellena is the one in my hand, Andy has a buñuelo, another South American street food popular in Colombia, which unfortunately I don’t really rate.

 Ceviche in Peru

-While there are many different styles of this across other nations in Latin America (with Central American countries adding tomato sauce or even cheesy doritos), our favourite without doubt was the tangy citric taste of Peruvian ceviche.
-This typical food consists of chunks of raw white fish (though it can be made with other ingredients such as shrimp) which are ‘cooked’ by the citric acid in lemon juice and served up with vegetables also mixed in the lemon.
+While there are many different styles of ceviche across other nations in Latin America (with Colombia and some Central American countries adding tomato sauce or even cheesy Doritos), our favourite without doubt was the tangy citric taste of Peruvian ceviche.
+This typical dish consists of chunks of raw white fish (though it can be made with other ingredients such as shrimp) which are ‘cooked’ by the citric acid in lemon juice and served up with vegetables also mixed in the lemon.
 It can be a street food, but is often served up in Peruvian restaurants, too.
 You can get yourself enrolled on some absolutely cracking cooking classes in Lima or Cusco.

 Mango ceviche in Colombia